Pisonia brunoniana Endl., Pisonia sinclairii Hook.f., Heimerliodendron brunonianum (Endl.) Skottsb.

 Easy from fresh seed, tolerant of a wide range of soils types and moisture levels.
 In suitable conditions seedlings often appear under planted trees.
 Rather cold sensitive and best grown in the warmer northern parts of NZ.
 It usually grows in sheltered coastal forest as an understorey plant it is quite tolerant of exposed sunny conditions, and can make an interesting specimen tree.
 The large leaves and quick growth have made it quite popular with people looking for a tropical effect.
 The pale cream flowers are pleasantly and strongly scented at night.
 The sticky fruits can be a problem, and sometimes small birds get caught in them.
 It is best to remove these if you want to avoid the occasional bird capture.
 A variegated form of unknown origin is also available.

 Within the mainland part of its range, Parapara is virtually extinct.
 Its large leaves are especially palatable to browsing animals such as possums, goats and other feral livestock.
-However the main threat to accessible mainland populations is the irresponsible behaviour of ignorant people who have cut down trees because of their ability to trap small passerines.
+However the main threat to accessible mainland populations are those individuals who decide to cut down trees because the sticky fruit trap small passerines.
 On rodent-free offshore islands it is common but has declined on those supporting these vermin.
 As more northerly islands are being made rodent-free parapara is making a spectacular come back.

 Recently there has been a campaign initiated by members of various organisations to have Parapara banned from sale and cultivation.
 This is on the grounds that the tree kills numerous birds and that it is not native to New Zealand.
 Scientific peer-reviewed studies and literature shows that bird captures do happen but hardly at the exaggerated levels promoted by these individuals.
 Parapara is also indigenous to New Zealand.
 The species is at risk throughout its natural world-wide range because of vandalism by people obsessed with its inflated bird-killer reputation.
 NZPCN would suggest that cultivation is a matter of informed decision.
 Nurseries stocking this plant should clearly label specimens with the warning that the fruits may catch small birds and insects.